PeerHerholz/Python_for_Psychologists_Winter2021/_sources/introduction/introduction_5.md

 - **optional**: a picture of your favorite animal
 Once you have everything, save the notebook and e-mail it to Peer.

-Your third homework assignment will entail working through a few tasks covering the contents discussed in this session within of a `jupyter notebook`.
-You can download it [here](https://www.dropbox.com/s/bafzg60rxcxwwzg/PFP_assignment_3_intro_python_1.ipynb?dl=1).
-In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials`, start a `jupyter notebook` as during the sessions, `navigate` to the `homework assignment notebook`, `open it` and have fun!

-Please note that the deadline for both assignments is: 01/12/2021, 11:59 PM EST.
+Please note that the deadline for the assignment is: 01/12/2021, 11:59 PM EST.

 ### optional/reading/further materials